IHE/ITI.Finance/input/pagecontent/volume-1.md

 #### XX.4.2.6 Use Case \#6: Pre Authorization

-A costly surgery is needed and has to be pre-approved by the insurance before it can be done.
+A costly treatment is needed and has to be pre-approved by the insurance before it can be done.

+1. A patient needs to be treated with chemo-therapy in their local hospital.
+1. The hospital wants to confirm from the insurance that the costs for the treatment will be covered.
+1. optionally: the hospital admin queries the planned procedures and medical items from a product catalogue in the Hospital Information System (POS)
+1. optionally: the hospital information system verifies the product codifications from the FIS.
+1. the hospital admin builds a pre-authorization with the planned procedures and items in the POS which sends it to the FIS
+1. In a manual or automatic process, the pre-authorization is adjudicated in the FIS.
+1. A pre-authorization result is sent from the FIS to the POS.

 ##### XX.4.2.6.1 Pre Authorization Use Case Description